hotosm/docs/docs/projects/future-plans.md

 - A standalone 'conflation' web component that could be embedded in any tool.
-- It will load various dataset sources: OSM, custom data, Overture, etc.
+- It will load various data sources: OSM, custom data, Overture, etc.
 - Various imagery sources can be loaded in.
 Ideally high-resolution drone or recent open satellite imagery.
 - The UI allows the user to select the best geometry / tags for a given feature, based on the available imagery.
 - The feature is validated by others (optional), then uploaded to OSM as the new source of truth.
-- If features came from FieldTM are are **field verified** they should take precedence, and will be tagged as such in OSM.
+- If features came from FieldTM are **field verified** they should take precedence, and will be tagged as such in OSM.

 ### Tasking Manager Conflation